pranav-pitale/nlp-rest-api/README.md

 # REST API hosted using SciSpacy for Entity Linkage

-## How To run locally
+## How to run locally

-To clone and run this application, you'll need [Git](https://git-scm.com)installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository